stefanspringer1/BuildingSwiftOnWindows/README.md

 )
 ```

-Use the following Windows batch script, named e.g. `tag.bat` and placed at `S:`, to list the tags for all repositories, filtered by the expression given as first argument, followed by a status output:
+Use the following Windows batch script, placed at `S:` and named e.g. `tag.bat`, to list the tags for all repositories, filtered by the expression given as first argument, followed by a status output:

 ```batch
 @ECHO OFF